lithiix/IOT-Dashboard/README.md

 ### 3. Test Firebase Connection

-1. Click "Test Firebase Connection" to verify the setup
+1. Open the dashboard in your browser
-2. Click "Update Dashboard Data" to generate sample metrics
+2. Verify that your IoT device data is being displayed in real-time
-3. Watch the data update in real-time across multiple browser tabs
+3. Check the connection status indicator (Online/Offline/Checking)

 ## Project Structure